mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 ```

 Note that you can send to many addresses at once.

 If your address holds <span style="background-color: #fffdbf; padding: 0 5px 0 5px;">SLP tokens</span>,
 you have to use the `wallet.slpAware().send([...])` method to prevent accidental token burning.
 SLP checks are a bit slow, so they are opt-in.

+#### Options

-There is also an `options` parameter that specifies how money is spent, for example specifying which
+There is also an `options` parameter that specifies how money is spent.

-unspent outputs are used as inputs: `{utxoIds: ["...", "..."]}`.
-SLP awareness can also be passed as a member of `options` parameter: `{slpAware: true}`.
+* `utxoIds` holds an array of strings and controls which UTXOs should be spent in this operation.
+Format is `["txid:vout",...]` , e.g., `["1e6442a0d3548bb4f917721184ac1cb163ddf324e2c09f55c46ff0ba521cb89f:0"]`
+* `slpAware` is a boolean flag (defaulting to `false`) and indicate that operation should be SLP token aware and not attempt to spend SLP UTXOs
+* `changeAddress` cash address to receive change to
+* `queryBalance` is a boolean flag (defaulting to `true`) to include the wallet balance after the successful `send` operation to the returned result.
+If set to false, the balance will not be queried and returned, making the `send` call faster.
+* `awaitTransactionPropagation` is a boolean flag (defaulting to `true`) to wait for transaction to propagate through the network and be registered in the bitcoind and indexer.
+If set to false, the `send` call will be very fast, but the wallet UTXO state might be invalid for some 500ms.

+#### Getting balance

 Let's print the balance of the seller's wallet: